wjcapehart/AES_CEE_Python/README.md

 This page is a collection of "deep dives" that slowly work through basic issues on spinning up Python for beginners.
 It covers the basics of getting started with Python in a Jupyter Notebook and emphasizes things that made me want to rage-quit in my transition to Python.
 Consequently, a lot of the material here is slightly cheeky (and sometimes not-so cheeky).

-This differs from a number of tutorial sites and "example" pages out there as my demos presented here slooowwwwwllllyy build the activity step-by-step adding small modifications one element at a time.
+This differs from many tutorial sites and "example" pages out there as my demos presented here slooowwwwwllllyy build the activity step-by-step adding small modifications one element at a time.
 (In my experience being flooded with everything at once has led to me having to close my door for the benefit of my neighboring colleagues.)

 ## "Where would Dr Capehart go?"